aws-samples/aws-service-catalog-auto-import/README.md

 1. Set up AWS CloudWatch event rules and Amazon SNS in your hub account using the following launch stack button [![CreateStack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation#/stacks/new?stackName=ServiceCatalogHubSetup&templateURL=https://marketplace-sa-resources.s3.amazonaws.com/Auto-import-sc/templates/sc-sns-hub.yml)
     * In the `Outputs` section, make sure you note the ARN of the SNS topic created, you will use it in step 3.
+    * **Please note**: This SNS topic has an overly permissive policy to account for the different ways you might share your AWS Service Catalog portfolio.
+Please lock down this policy based on your security requirements.
+Please read the official [docs](https://docs.aws.amazon.com/sns/latest/dg/sns-access-policy-use-cases.html) for further details on SNS access control
-2. Setup default IAM roles for AWS Service Catalog products in all AWS accounts. (**Run this sample from us-east-1 only**)
+2. Setup default IAM roles for AWS Service Catalog products in all AWS accounts (**Run this sample from us-east-1 only**)
    * You can use AWS CloudFormation StackSets to create a default IAM principal and a default AWS SC launch constraint in all your AWS accounts.
    * Go to AWS CloudFormation StackSets from the hub account, and use the following sample template to set up sample roles in all your accounts: [IAM demo setup template](https://s3.amazonaws.com/aws-service-catalog-reference-architectures/iam/sc-demosetup-iam.json)
       * If you are not using AWS Organizations, then you can use [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) to set up StackSets in all AWS accounts that need to auto import AWS SC portfolios shared to them
-      * [Documentation](https://aws.amazon.com/blogs/aws/use-cloudformation-stacksets-to-provision-resources-across-multiple-aws-accounts-and-regions/) to learn how to use AWS CloudFormation StackSets.
+      * [Documentation](https://aws.amazon.com/blogs/aws/use-cloudformation-stacksets-to-provision-resources-across-multiple-aws-accounts-and-regions/) to learn how to use AWS CloudFormation StackSets
       * You will be prompted to enter the following parameters during the StackSets launch:
         * `StackSet name`: Enter an appropriate stackset name such as `aws-iam-roles-stackset`
       * These stacks will create the following IAM entities in every account, please note the names for step 3